robhagemans/ansipipe/README.md

 when globbing an executable, so that all command-line access to `MYAPP` will naturally be routed through ANSI|pipe if you've named the launcher `MYAPP.COM`.
 Meanwhile, any GUI access through the Start Menu or the File Manager can use `MYAPP.EXE` and avoid a console window.
-If ANSI|pipe sees its name ends in `.EXE`, it will take as its first argument the executable to run; if its name end in `.COM` it will look for the same name with an `.EXE` extension.
+If ANSI|pipe sees that its name ends in `.EXE`, it will take the executable to run as its first argument; if its name ends in `.COM` it will look for an executable with the same name and an `.EXE` extension.

-The ANSI|pipe Lancher compiles to a 33k executable using MinGW GCC.
+The ANSI|pipe Lancher compiles to a 24k executable using MinGW GCC.
 It also compiles cleanly on Microsoft Visual C++.